 Do not discuss the case with others.
 Keep all of your receipts and medical bills for your associated expenses, such as parking prescriptions.
 Follow all of your doctor’s treatment orders, including missing work in order to recover if necessary.
 When talking to property managers, owners, and others, never admit that could have acted in a way to reduce your own risk, since those statements may be used to direct liability to you.

-Contact a trustworthy Atlanta security negligence attorney as soon as possible.
+Contact a trustworthy Atlanta negligent security lawyer as soon as possible.
 Negligent security or negligent hiring can be a key factor that leads to a death or injury.
 The earlier that an experienced attorney can start working on a case, the more likely it will be that valuable evidence will be detected and preserved and your lawsuit or claim for compensation will be made stronger.

 The purpose of premises liability laws is to protect you whenever you visit another’s property.
 Those laws require owners and managers to take the steps necessary to maintain the safety and health of visitors, tenants, and patrons.
 When property managers and owners do not take the necessary precautions and you or a family member are injured, you will be eligible to receive compensation from the property manager or owner.